coffeeflash/tobisyurt/_posts/2022-01-02-modsecurity-nginx.md

 ---
 layout: post
-category: [homelab,security,FreeBSD]
+category: [homelab,security,FreeBSD,Grafna]
 custom_js: comments
 ---

-At work i had the the task to prepare a low cost production environment for a project in Kenya.
+At work I had the the task to prepare a low cost production environment for a project in Kenya.
 It also required a WAF (Web Application Firewall), just as a precaution and to be able to react as fast as possible to the newest vulnerabilities in our technology stack.
 We decided to go for mod_security 2 on a classic Apache reverse proxy.

 This got me motivated to secure my public websites served from my homelab.
-In general, i think WAF's are a bit overrated and especially overpriced, but in certain scenarios it makes a lot of sense to install an open source solution.
+In general, I think WAF's are overrated and especially overpriced, but in certain scenarios it makes a lot of sense to install an open source solution.
 In my opinion it makes sense, if:

 1. For whatever reason the web app has a slow release cycle and is hard to update fast (e.g. regulation jungle)
 2. You serve apps, where you have limited abilities to change something (closed source, developed externally)